Piranhaconda: Production

 The film was written by Mike MacLean, who had written Dinocroc vs. Supergator and a number of scripts for Roger Corman.
 Corman hired him to write the film.

 MacLean said: "I learned from Roger that a cable movie is a different animal than a theatrical release.
 First and foremost, cable movies must be faster-paced.
 With a theatrical release, the audience has driven to the mall, bought a ticket, and fought the crowds for a seat.
 They've made an investment in the viewing experience, so they're not walking out on the film if it's pacing is a bit leisurely.
 A cable movie audience has the remote within reach...
 So you have to keep things moving, which means showing the creature soon and often".

 MacLean added that "these films must have an element of comedic irony... the effects still can't compete with the big studio blockbusters.
-So they're has to be a comedic undercurrent to the story.
+So there has to be a comedic undercurrent to the story.
 Audiences are more likely to accept a less-than-realistic effect if they know they're laughing with the filmmakers".